Average Electricity Bill Melbourne

 It’s super convenient to just sit down on the couch and hit the TV remote for instant entertainment.
 But that convenience is costing you.
 Standby functions on a lot of modern appliances are using up energy when you’re not even enjoying them.
 Switch things off at the wall instead of the remote, and you’ll save some dollars instantly.

 The Victorian government has implemented a number of initiatives to help ease the strain on households.
 (Updated 2018)

 - The Low-Income Concession program gives a 17.5% discount on electricity costs to eligible customers.

 - The Energy and Water Task force Program subsidies eligible customers in disadvantaged areas to have up to $300 worth of energy saving equipment installed in their homes.

 - The Controlled Load Concession provides concession card holders with an additional 13% off their annual controlled load costs for hot water and slab heating, which is measured separately to other electricity use.

 - The Electricity Transfer Fee Waiver allows concession card holders to have electricity connected free of charge when moving house.
 Conditions apply, so visit the Victorian Health and Human Services website for more details.

 If you’re paying too much for your electricity, then it’s time to consider a change.
 Shopping around for a better deal has never been easier, so start looking today!
 There’s a whole host of providers eager to tempt you with better deals.
 Then, Billy Sumo can find them for you with the click of a button.

-It’s as easy as heading over to our energy compare page, or calling us on 1300 391 478, and we can find the best prices for you.
+It’s as easy as heading over to our energy compare page, and we can help find the right plan for you.
 Stop paying more than the average electricity bill, Melbourne!